Katsutoshii/Hamono/README.md

 [Unity](https://unity3d.com/) - a free game engine that has a massive and active community

 ## Dependencies
-[Text Typer](https://github.com/redbluegames/unity-text-typer/releases) - a package that makes dialogue typing a lot simplier🙏🏾.
+[Text Typer](https://github.com/redbluegames/unity-text-typer/releases) - a package that makes dialogue typing a lot simplier🙏🏾

 ## Team